viglesiasce/continuous-delivery-spinnaker-gke/labs/triggering-deployments.md

   ![](../docs/img/PLACEHOLDER.png)
 1. After a couple of minutes your pipeline should show in the Pipelines view.
 Once the pipeline completes your app should look like this:
   ![](../docs/img/PLACEHOLDER.png)

+## What's Next

+At this point, you've got a working CI/CD pipeline taht can automatically build and deploy application containers when you tag a commit, from your command line!

+Some quesitons to consider:
+* How do you roll back a change?
+* How would you add change this setup to work for your production environment?

+After answer those questions, move on to the next section where we clean up the resources we've used.